RatulGhosh/Temperature_monitoring_system/README.md

 * [ULN2803APG(Fan driver) : ](https://www.google.co.in/url?sa=t&rct=j&q=&esrc=s&source=web&cd=8&cad=rja&uact=8&ved=0ahUKEwjbh_aK4o7LAhWMxI4KHRg6ChEQFggzMAc&url=http%3A%2F%2Fwww.alldatasheet.com%2Fdatasheet-pdf%2Fpdf%2F182611%2FTOSHIBA%2FULN2803APG.html&usg=AFQjCNH1hWE5d0SANT8S13imTxuNvrz5yg&sig2=0nn3ISoibDpWDAzpR7Xw4A)
 The ULN2803APG / AFWG Series are high−voltage, high−current darlington drivers comprised of eight NPN darlington pairs.
 All units feature integral clamp diodes for switching inductive loads.
 Applications include relay, hammer, lamp and display (LED) drivers.
-# Note : This is not compulsory to use fan driver.In this project I have used a  CPU fan as the control mechanism.
+( Note : This is not compulsory to use fan driver.In this project I have used a  CPU fan as the control mechanism.)

+## Working :
+There are two nodes and each node is connected to a temperature sensor.
+Each node has an Node MCU.
+The sensors are  placed in different rooms which continuously sends the temperature values to the raspberry pi acting as the server.
+The temperature readings will be displayed on the web page as well as on the android app , also each temperature sensors can be operated i.e switched on and  off from the website and the app.
+Also there is an extended option in the android app to set a threshold value of the temperature.